rossetti/KSLBook/docs/06-Chapter6.md

 :::{.exercise #ch6P13}
 Patients arrive at an emergency room where they are treated and then depart.
-Arrivals are exponentially distributed with a mean time between arrivals of 0.3 hours.
+Arrivals are exponentially distributed with a mean time between arrivals of 0.3 hours (stream 1).
 Upon arrival, patients are assigned a rating of 1 to 5, depending on the severity of their ailments.
+Use stream 2 to determine the category.
 Patients in Category 1 are the most severe, and they are immediately sent to a bed where they await medical attention.
 All other patients must first wait in the receiving room until a basic registration form and medical record are completed.
 They then proceed to a bed.